AliahG97/ANG-Ecommerce/README.md

 # ANG-Ecommerce

 ## Description
 The ANG Ecommerce app is a tool made with sequelize, inquirer, express.js and mySQL.
-It helps companies keep track of their products easily by letting them see and control product information on the back.
-It's made to be simple for ecommerce developers or store managers  easily access the backend to view product data and to keep all product information updated in a simple way.
-They can perform CRUD(Create,Read,Update,Delete) opperations such as view all current products, find products by categories or unique id, adding new products, update product information, and deleted produtcs in realtime via interactive API calls connected to the server..
+It helps companies keep track of their products easily by letting them see and control product information on the backend.
+It's made to be simple for e-commerce developers or store managers to  easily access the backend to view product data, and keep all product information updated in a simple way.
+They can perform CRUD operations (Create, Read, Update, Delete) to view all current products, find products by categories or unique id, add new products, update product information, and delete products in real-time via interactive API calls connected to the server.

 ## Table of contents
 - [Installation](#installation)